verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] Your ass must get jealous with all the shit that comes out of your mouth.
 - [ ] Is this why fate brought us together?
 - [ ] So...
 It has come to this?
+- [ ] There is no escape from destiny